 Dr. Kremer’s passions and focus of his work are in human development and care for creation.
 He teaches an award-winning capstone design course, “Designing to Make a Difference,” which engages engineering students in designing one-of-a-kind prototype solutions for small-scale farmers, individuals with disabilities, local entrepreneurs and businesses, and small communities in the Appalachian region and developing countries.
 For example, Kremer and his students have made four trips to the central plateau of Haiti to support the local infrastructure and job development.

+Dr. Kremer does engineering education research in areas such as student success, professional development, and maximizing the impact of experiential learning.
+He also led the college effort to develop a new Energy Engineering undergraduate degree program.
 An environmental conservationist, Kremer teaches his students that becoming an engineer requires service to society.
-In 2010, the professor and a group of senior design students traveled to Ghana to install a solar-powered water pumping system the students designed for the Maase-Offinso village.
+In 2010, Kremer and a group of senior design students traveled to Ghana to install a solar-powered water pumping system the students designed for the Maase-Offinso village.
 The group completed a 10-panel, 1.75-kilowatt array that is now powering a pump to transfer water at a rate of more than 5,000 gallons per day.
 The system also provides income to Masse-Offinso from selling the water to neighboring villages.